Dairy farmers are the ultimate recyclers! Since they often live on or near the land they farm, caring for the environment is a top priority.

 Another bedding option for cows is recycled manure.
 By separating and drying the manure solids to use as bedding, farmers can reduce their farm’s waste.
 The cows can rest easy knowing that their clean and comfortable beds are also helping the environment!

 Manure is a valuable resource!
-It is used as a natural fertilizer and spread on crop fields according to detailed nutrient management plans.
-These plans take into account the types of soil on the farm, the terrain of the fields, soil moisture levels and the amount of nutrients the next crop on that field will need.
+Farmers can use it as a natural fertilizer on crops to grow more food, reducing the need for synthetic chemical fertilizers.
+They follow detailed nutrient management plans to ensure the nutrients in manure are absorbed by crops, not groundwater.
+The plans take into account the types of soil on the farm, the terrain of the fields, soil moisture levels and the amount of nutrients the next crop on that field will need.

-Learn more about dairy farmers’ sustainable agriculture practices on our Environmental Stewardship page.
+Learn about more of dairy farmers’ sustainable agriculture practices on our Environmental Stewardship page.